Ceaser484th/Ceaser4848.guthub.io/README.md

                         break;
                     case 'about':
                         response = `
-Archie Terminal is a pioneer in sustainable petroleum storage and transport.
+fregat-offshore Terminal is a pioneer in sustainable petroleum storage and transport.
 We operate over 25 global terminals with a capacity of over 90 million barrels.
 Our mission is to set new standards for safety, efficiency, and environmental responsibility.
                         `;
                         break;
                     case 'contact':
                         response = `
-You can contact us via email at info@archieterminal.com or visit our website at archieterminal.com.
+You can contact us via email at info@fregatoffshore.com or visit our website at fregatoffshoreservices.com.
                         `;
                         break;
                     case 'clear':